 The "Rapture of the Church" Myth

-The idea of a “Rapture of the Church” is thought of in several different ways in modern traditions of Christian eschatology, but the one most people are aware of is called the “Pre-Tribulationist” view.
+The idea of a “Rapture of the Church” is one of those myths, and it is thought of in several different ways in modern traditions of Christian eschatology.
+But the one most people are aware of is called the “Pre-Tribulationist” view.
 It holds that the “true Christians” will be “beamed up into the clouds to be with Jesus,” and everyone else will be "left behind" on earth to suffer in the prophesied tribulation -- when there will be horrible wars and terribly destructive natural disasters.

 First, it’s painfully obvious that we’ve already been suffering from the great tribulation that Jesus of Nazareth prophesied.
 In fact, it has increased during the last hundred years, with all the wars and rumors of war, the “seven plagues” (earthquakes, volcanic eruptions, floods, droughts, famines, diseases, pestilences) and “many other terrible things” like tsunamis, hurricanes, tornadoes, man-made atrocities and disasters, pollution, etc.

 The other big problem with that "Rapture" belief is that it’s obviously delusional, and, in fact, it is based on a gross misunderstanding and misinterpretation of prophecy.

 The modern idea of the “Pre-Tribulationist Rapture of the Church” can be traced back to 1830 when the “Plymouth Brethren,” a conservative, Evangelical Christian movement came up with it.
 And, even though most mainstream Christian denominations including Roman Catholics, Orthodox Christians, Anglican Christians, Lutheran Christians, and Reformed Christians do not believe in it, there are several denominations and sects that do.
 That has become quite obvious by the amount of books in the “Left Behind” series have sold, and by the news reports of predictions of when the “Rapture” would take place.